better-baby-buggies/better-baby-buggies.github.io/README.md

 ## Welcome to Better Baby Buggies

-Our Better Baby Buggies is still in the works!
+Our Better Baby Buggy is still in the works!